-- 1. Differentiate among characteristics of norm-referenced, criterion-referenced, and performance-based assessments used for screening, diagnosis, progress monitoring, and outcomes. - 2.
-Evaluate and select appropriate oral and written assessment instruments and practices using continuous text for monitoring individual student progress. - 3.
-Analyze and interpret data from multiple informal and formal reading and writing assessments to guide whole-group instruction. - 4.
-Analyze and interpret student data from multiple informal and formal reading and writing assessments to differentiate instruction and develop individual student goals for diverse learners. - 5.
-Identify characteristics of students at varying reading levels.
+- 1. Differentiate among characteristics of norm-referenced and criterion-referenced assessments, including performance-based assessments, used for screening, diagnosis, progress monitoring, and other outcome measures. - 2.
+Evaluate and select appropriate oral and written assessment instruments and practices for monitoring individual student progress. - 3.
+Analyze and interpret data from multiple informal and formal reading and writing assessments to inform small-group instruction. - 4.
+Analyze and interpret data from multiple informal and formal reading and writing assessments to inform whole-group instruction. - 5.
+Analyze and use student data from multiple informal and formal reading and writing assessments to inform flexible groupings, differentiate instruction, and develop individual student goals for all learners.